avinasx/Medical_Diagnostic_Analysis/README.md

 Steps to deploy using Docker

-1. Install Docker from https://hub.docker.com/ and make sure that it is running.(Virtualization should be enabled in BIOS, Docker shouild have permissions to your local disk and network)
+1. Install Docker from https://hub.docker.com/ and make sure that it is running.(Virtualization should be enabled in BIOS, Docker should have permissions to your local disk and network)

 2. Clone/download this github repo